pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 The GCP app requires some initial setup of macros to work with your Splunk environment.
 Set the macro settings according to the tables below:

-(Note below your current macro settings - if these are blank/empty, you will need to set them to the correct values before the dashboards work)
+(Note that the current macro settings for the app can be viewed on the "setup" page on the App - if these are blank/empty, you will need to set them to the correct values before the dashboards work)

 ### Splunk Add-On for Google Cloud Platform
-If you are collecting the GCP data via the GCP Add-On, then you will need to set the following :
+If you are collecting the GCP Pub-Sub data via the GCP Add-On, and also collecting metrics via the Add-On, then you will need to set the following :

 <table>
 <tr><td><strong>Macro</strong></td><td><strong>Value (and default)</strong></td><td><strong>Description</strong></td></tr>